Cabarrus County, North Carolina: Government and politics

 Cabarrus County is a member of the regional Centralina Council of Governments.

 Cabarrus County is governed by a five-member Board of Commissioners, elected at-large in countywide elections to serve four-year staggered terms.
 The county's operations are managed by a "County Manager".

 Cabarrus County Land Records is a division of Tax Administration, a department of Cabarrus County Government.
 Land Records is responsible for creating and maintaining property records for all parcels in the county.
 Cabarrus County Land Records along with Cabarrus County Information Technology Services developed CLaRIS (Cabarrus County Land Records Information System), and award-winning public access and inquiry system for citizens to look at and use land records data.

 The Stonewall Jackson Youth Development Center, a juvenile correctional facility of the North Carolina Department of Public Safety serving boys, is located an unincorporated area in the county, near Concord.

 Cabarrus County has voted Republican in every presidential election since Harry S. Truman carried the county in 1948.
-Since then, it has been won by the GOP candidate by double digits in all but three presidential elections: (1964, 1976, & 2020).
+Since then, it has been won by the GOP candidate by double digits in all but four presidential elections: 1964, 1976, 2020, and 2024.

+Democrat Josh Stein did win the county as part of his landslide victory in the 2024 gubernatorial election, representing the first time a Democrat won it in a gubernatorial election since 1980.